 It’s basically the title or the page.
 This is the first thing on a page that a search engine spider may be looking for.

 So do make sure that all of your web pages have relevant title tags and at that same time, it includes your targeted keyword(s) too.

-This tag must have the summary of the whole page.
-The more precisely you define the summary of your page in this tag, the higher will be the chances that you will get attention of both search engines and visitors.
+This tag must have summary of the whole page.
+The more precisely you define the summary of your page in this tag, the higher will be the chances that you will get the attention of both search engines and visitors.

-Again, don’t forget to include the keywords in description tag, if it makes sense.
+Again, don’t forget to include the keywords in the description tag, if it makes sense.
 You may use any of the reliable SEO plugins on your WordPress website that will allow you to write these tags for each page of your website.